Comprehensive Genomic Profiling PLUS

 - Pyro Sequencing (PyroSeq): Detects and quantifies mutations, methylation, etc. through sequencing by synthesis

 - Fragment Analysis (FA/Frag.
 Analysis): Detects changes in DNA or RNA to indicate the presence or absence of a genetic marker; useful in limited tissue situations, i.e. lung cancer

 - Polymerase Chain Reaction (PCR): Quickly amplifies copies of a specific region of DNA or RNA for analysis

 - Immunohistochemistry (IHC): Determines level of protein expression

 - in situ Hybridization: Detects gene deletions, amplifications, translocations and fusions

 - Microdissection: Tumour enrichment to increase and isolate a larger portion of cancer cells and improve the chances for successful testing from small tumour samples

 MI Profile Report

 Caris Molecular Intelligence reports are built to maximise clinical utility in an easy-to-interpret format.
 We understand that clinicians need treatment information fast.
 That’s why our report was built by oncologists for oncologists.
-With results back in about 8-10 days, we’ll help you find answers when you need them the most.
+With results back in under 3 weeks, we’ll help you find answers when you need them the most.